harinees-pieq/EmployeeAttendanceSystem/README.md

 * `Main.kt`: Contains the main entry point of the application and handles all user interactions through the command-line menu.
 * `EmployeeManager.kt`: Acts as the central controller for the system.
 It coordinates between the `EmployeeList` and `AttendanceList`.
-* `Employee.kt`: Defines the `Employee` data class, including its properties and validation logic.
+* `Employee.kt`: Defines the `Employee` class, including its properties and validation logic.
 * `EmployeeList.kt`: A custom list class to manage the collection of `Employee` objects.
-* `Attendance.kt`: Defines the `Attendance` data class for storing check-in/check-out records.
+* `Attendance.kt`: Defines the `Attendance` class for storing check-in/check-out records.
 * `AttendanceList.kt`: A custom list class to manage the collection of `Attendance` records.
 * `Enum.kt`: Contains the `Role` and `Department` enumerations.